Fun activities for pre-schoolers to encourage learning

-There are all sorts of activities you can do with your children at home, where they’ll not only have fun but also start to use important skills they’ll be using at school
+There are all sorts of activities you can do with your children at home, where they'll not only having fun but also start to use important skills they'll be using at school.

 Grow a Sunflower